-• Performance Tag: In this mode, the left mouse button is used to place a performance tag which measures a performance parameter for any subsequent run.
+• Function Tag: In this mode, the left mouse button is used to place a function tag which measures a performance or measure value for any subsequent run.
 This includes stepped runs, Monte Carlo runs, or even simple dynamic edits.
 In each case the tag measures the quantity and dynamically adapts its display to show the new value.